blacklightpy/vaultofknowledge/History/The Origin of Islam.md

 	- This way, they killed or rejected all Prophets
 	- This happened because they altered the Tawrah, and the prophets upheld the truths which clashed with their desires
 - 624 AD: Meccans of Banu Quraysh was defeated in the "Battle of Badr"
+- Battle of Uhud soon ensued, in which Mohammed was defeated by the Quraysh.
+After returning to Medina, the Jewish tribes would make fun of him for the defeat.
 - A dispute broke up between the Muslims and Banu Qaynuqa
 	- It is said that a jeweller from Banu Qaynuqa asked a woman to reveal her hair, and he pinned her dress so when she got up, she was stripped naked.
 A Muslim man killed the jeweller in retaliation.
 		- This story has been debated by many people.
 Nevertheless, this is the story.